I am writing this post to help people understand:

-In the United States we have a very, very long history of trashing the Socialism and this process began about 100 years ago as a reaction to the sweep of Socialism/Communism throughout Europe (USSR) which stoked extreme levels of US fears of Communism infecting the United States with the USSR/Russia being our primary Red Antagonist.
+In the United States we have a very, very long history of trashing the Socialism and this process began about 100 years ago as a reaction to the sweep of Socialism/Communism throughout Europe in the early 1900’s which stoked extreme levels of US fears of Communism infecting the United States with the USSR/Russia being our primary Red antagonist.
 As you will see below, the Soviet Union/Russia and Socialism/Communism is a common enemy that pops up about every 30 years or so since then through the following eras:

 - Red Scare Part I (1917+) following World War I (WWI),

 - Red Scare Part II (1947+) following World War II (WWII).

 - Cold War (1979+) with the USSR and the nuclear arms race

 - KGB Presidency Era (1999+) when Vladimir Putin became president of Russia and spearheaded expansion and other geo-local territorial aggressions

 There are elements of Red Scare fears and tactics during the Cold War in the 80’s and even today, so our country has never really recovered from it, nor have we ever had a generation that has not suffered from it, or having NOT known it since its inception a hundred years ago.